yhirose/cpp-httplib/README.md

 SSL support is available with `CPPHTTPLIB_OPENSSL_SUPPORT`. `libssl` and `libcrypto` should be linked.

 NOTE: cpp-httplib currently supports only version 1.1.1 and 3.0.
+NOTE for macOS: cpp-httplib now uses system certs. `CoreFoundation` and `Security` should be linked with `-framework`.

 ```c++
 #define CPPHTTPLIB_OPENSSL_SUPPORT